xumouren225588/uup/README.md

 This shrink wraps the [UUP dump](https://git.uupdump.net/uup-dump) project into a single command.

-This can be executed in a Windows server 2022 x64 host or Windows 11 arm64.
+This can be executed in a Windows x64 or arm64 host (min.
+21H2).

 This supports the following Windows Builds: